kyonshi0104/GitHue/README.md

 A Chrome extension that lets you customize GitHub’s color theme

 ## 📌 Overview
-**Githue** is a browser extension that allows you to freely customize GitHub’s color palette.
+**Githue** is a browser extension that allows you to customize GitHub’s color palette.
-It works **entirely on the client side**, with **no external communication**.
 Currently, the extension **supports Japanese only**.

-- Customize GitHub’s theme colors
-- Fine‑tune dark/light themes
-- Fully client‑side and safe
 - Tested on Chrome and Edge

 ---

-## 📥 Installation (GitHub distribution)
+## 📥 Installation
-This is a temporary installation method before publishing to the Chrome Web Store.

 1. Clone this repository or download the ZIP
 2. Extract the ZIP (or use the cloned folder directly)